Groundwater pollution: Mechanisms

 The passage of water through the subsurface can provide a reliable natural barrier to contamination but it only works under favorable conditions.

 The stratigraphy of the area plays an important role in the transport of pollutants.
 An area can have layers of sandy soil, fractured bedrock, clay, or hardpan.
 Areas of karst topography on limestone bedrock are sometimes vulnerable to surface pollution from groundwater.
 Earthquake faults can also be entry routes for downward contaminant entry.
 Water table conditions are of great importance for drinking water supplies, agricultural irrigation, waste disposal (including nuclear waste), wildlife habitat, and other ecological issues.

 Many chemicals undergo reactive decay or chemical change, especially over long periods of time in groundwater reservoirs.
 A noteworthy class of such chemicals is the chlorinated hydrocarbons such as trichloroethylene (used in industrial metal degreasing and electronics manufacturing) and tetrachloroethylene used in the dry cleaning industry.
-Both of these chemicals, which are carcinogens themselves, undergo partial decomposition reactions, leading to new hazardous chemicals (including dichloroethylene and vinyl chloride).
+Both of these chemicals, which are thought to be carcinogens themselves, undergo partial decomposition reactions, leading to new hazardous chemicals (including dichloroethylene and vinyl chloride).